At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Data and Document Requests

-Documents and data, including district maps, voter data and absentee ballot information, can be requested from the Elections Department.
+Documents and data, including district maps, voter data and vote by mail ballot information, can be requested from the Elections Department.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.